 }

+See the “materials” property in clause 7.4 for the mechanism for associating a unique name with a Material object.

 Required properties:

-index is an arbitrary string value uniquely identifying this Material object within the scope of all JSON Documents and updates to JSON Documents from the MRS. It is used to reference this Material object from Timeline Mappings and other Material objects.

 ids is a JSON array containing one or more Material Identifier objects as defined in clause 5.5.9.3.

 parents is an array of zero or more arbitrary string values.
-Each value shall matchthe value of the index property of another Material object, known as the parent Material, within the same JSON document.
+Each value shall match the name of one of the properties held in the “materials” JSON object (see clause 7.4).
+That property’s value is another Material object, known as the parent Material, within the same JSON document.
 Values in this array indicate that this Material is considered a child of the parent Material.

 Optional properties: